grafana/writers-toolkit/docs/sources/writing-guide/contribute-release-notes/index.md

 ---
 title: Contribute to What's New or release notes
-menuTitle: Contribute to what's new or release notes
+menuTitle: Contribute to What's New or release notes
 description: This section describes the different ways of contributing to what's new or release notes.
 aliases:
   - /docs/writers-toolkit/latest/writing-guidelines/contribute-release-notes/